 The filling is very easy to make.
 You need just 5 ingredients.
 Eggs, sugar, lemon zest, lemon juice, and flour.
 Beat eggs, sugar, and zest until creamy.
 Then add flour.
 Slowly mix in lemon juice, and you're done.

 Pour on top of the pre-baked shortbread crust and bake until almost set with a very slight wobble.
 This will take about 35-40 minutes.
 To prevent the top from browning too much, cover loosely with parchment paper after 20 minutes or to your preference.

-I played around with the amount of lemon zest and think that 1 tsp lemon zest is the perfect amount for the filling.
-Lemon zest brings in a tangy taste but can bring in a bitter taste as well.
+NOTE: I played around with the amount of lemon zest and think that 1 teaspoon lemon zest is the perfect amount for the filling.
+Lemon zest adds a tangy taste but can add a bitter taste as well.

 What I also want to say is, please make sure that you take organic lemons that you can safely eat the rind.
-Also wash it very good because of the uneven skin.
+Also, wash them very well because of the uneven skin.

-If you make this To-Die-For Pecan Pie Shortbread Bars Recipe leave a comment, rate it and tag a photo #alsothecrumbsplease on Instagram!
+If you make this Lemon Bars Recipe leave a comment, rate it and tag a photo #alsothecrumbsplease on Instagram!
 Would love to see your snap!